 Imagine that you have a fever and still have to swallow a large, oddly shaped pill.
 This can definitely be a nightmare.
-But have you ever wondered why the medication comes in a different shape and size from the last time when your stomach hurt?
+But have you ever wondered why there are different medicine shapes and sizes?
 Tablet design is important.
 It can make a tablet easier to take.
-In the meantime, it will affect how your body absorbs the formulation.
-Want to know more about tablet shapes and sizes?
+In the meantime, different sizes and shapes of pills will affect how your body absorbs the formulation.
+Want to know more about different types of tablet shapes and sizes?
 Keep reading!

 Why Do Tablet Size and Shape Matter?